Nekoemy/CoBAR_wind_sensing/README.md

 # Implement wind sensing with the antennal aristae for wind-guided odor navigation

+## Aim of the project
+The project aims to simulate the behavior of a fly walking upwind in NeuroMechFly.
+First, a laminar flow was implemented which was thought to be complexified thanks to objects (walls), to create complex plumes.

+## Architecture
 Here is how our project is structured

       ├── Bibliography References